lau/cod_assist/README.md

 Once a game server is detected it will make a notification.
 Click it to connect to the game.

 To stop the CoD notification tool: Press Ctrl-C then enter `a` then hit ENTER.
-Or simply closed the Terminal window where it resides.
+Or simply close the Terminal window.